Thermomagnetic Anomalies by Magnonic Criticality in Ultracold Atomic Transport

-In this Letter, we microscopically explore the spin-heat cross-correlated transport in a magnonic two-terminal system, as shown in Fig.~\ref{fig:system}.
+In this Letter, we propose that cold atoms are also suitable for investigating tunneling transport between ferromagnetic insulators (FIs) as shown in Fig.~\ref{fig:system} and microscopically explore the spin-heat cross-correlated transport.
 Using the Schwinger-Keldysh formalism, we develop a microscopic theory of spin and heat currents in a magnetic quantum point contact (MQPC).
 We reveal magnonic criticalities resulting in a divergently large spin conductance and enhanced cross-responses of heat and spin and a thermal conductance.
 We also examine the relaxation dynamics of spin and heat to extract these properties in ultracold-atom experiments and find the slowing down of the spin relaxation.
 Furthermore, we show that such divergence in spin conductance induces a non-linear spin current bias relation.
 Our findings expand the scope of thermomagnetic transport research traditionally explored in solid-state physics, spintronics, and mesoscopic physics, leveraging the pristine and highly quantum-controllable nature of ultracold atomic systems.

 {\it Model.---} Hereafter we set $\hbar=k_\mathrm{B}=1$.
-Let us consider magnon tunneling transport in the two-terminal system of ferromagnetic insulators (FIs) which can be realized with the Mott state of two-component bosonic atoms in an optical lattice~\cite{PhysRevLett.90.100401,Duan2003Controlling,Garcia-Ripoll:2003aa,Altman:2003aa} depicted in Fig.~\ref{fig:system}.
+Let us consider magnon tunneling transport in the two-terminal system of FIs which can be realized with the Mott state of two-component bosonic atoms in an optical lattice~\cite{PhysRevLett.90.100401,Duan2003Controlling,Garcia-Ripoll:2003aa,Altman:2003aa,De_Hond2022-xi} depicted in Fig.~\ref{fig:system}.
 The total Hamiltonian is given by